Pediatric Plastic Surgery

 Microtia & Ear Reconstruction

 Reconstruction of the underdeveloped or absent ear using rib cartilage grafting or prosthetic frameworks.
-Dr. Panossian's microsurgical training enables meticulous reconstruction that creates a natural-appearing ear.
+Dr. Panossian's reconstructive training enables meticulous reconstruction that creates a natural-appearing ear.

 Learn More →